How the Radar Method Determines Flow Rate

 Radar Meter System

-The standard radar metering system consists of the new NivuFlow 550 transmitter, a radar flow velocity sensor (optionally with Ex zone 1 approval) and a level sensor.
-Both sensors provide the measured data for the transmitter which in turn calculates the flow Q by considering hydraulic models.
+A standard radar measurement setup includes the innovative NivuFlow 550 transmitter, a radar flow velocity sensor (optional with Ex zone 1 approval), and a level sensor.
+These sensors capture measurement data for the transmitter, which then calculates the flow Q based on hydraulic models.

 Figure 3.
 Complete radar measurement system: OFR radar sensor, level sensor type i-Series (left) and NivuFlow 550 transmitter.